vipul2802/o365hq.com/content/services/Hybrid Office 365 Migration from your own Exchange Server.md

 A hybrid deployment offers companies the ability to extend the functionality of an existing on-premises Microsoft Exchange to Exchange Online.
-This provides a single space between an on-premises Exchange organization and Exchange Online in Microsoft Office 365.
+This provides a single space between an on-premises Exchange organization and Exchange Online in Microsoft 365.

 The following topology example provides an overview of a typical Exchange 2016 deployment.
 With a single-forest, single-domain